MFS - Minor Field Studies

 As a student you are responsible for:

-• Finding and contacting a contact person in the field and informing this person of what is expected of them.
-The contact person in the field may be assosiated to a university, authority in the country, company, private organisation, or to a Sida- or UN-supported project.
-The contact person is a support who is there to help you with practical arrangements, contacts, tips about accommodation, transport, safety etc. Describe in your application what role your contact person has.
+- Finding and contacting a contact person in the host country and informing this person of what is expected of them.
+The contact person may be associated to a university, authority in the country, company, private organisation, or to a Sida- or UN-supported project.
+The contact person is a support who is there to assist you with practical arrangements, contacts, tips about accommodation, transport, safety etc. Describe in your application what role your contact person has.

 Before you apply for a scholarship

-• Consider how your thesis/study can connect to development issues and which ethical issues are relevant to your degree project.
+- Consider how your thesis/degree project can connect to one or more strategies for development cooperation and which ethical issues are relevant to your study.

 Mälardalen University does not accept applications from students from other universities.